 Natural movement is what people have always done to move around, gather food and water, build shelters, transport objects, explore the environment and protect themselves from danger.
 In response to the world around us and to the demands of survival, our bodies have developed highly versatile joints and muscles to execute these basic movements.
 Now, our modern, sedentary convenience-based culture has eliminated the need for a broad palette of movements that once kept us healthy, and has confined our bodies to restricted spaces and ranges of motion.

-Introduction to Natural Human Movement is suitable for everyone.
+Natural Human Movement classes are suitable for everyone.
 They give us a strong foundation for healing from injury, surgery, or lack of condition; help address issues like fear of movement, spatial imbalance and lack of coordination; and prepare us for more intense movements such as running, climbing and jumping.

-In this drop-in class, we will explore some of the most fundamental human movements as a way to regain familiarity and confidence with patterns that keep our joints mobile and train our nervous systems to remain alert, efficient and graceful.
+In these classes, we explore some of the most fundamental human movements as a way to regain familiarity and confidence with patterns that keep our joints mobile and train our nervous systems to remain alert, efficient and graceful.
 We focus on movements close to the ground such as squatting, kneeling, getting up and down off the floor, crawling, balancing, and moving smoothly from one position to another.

 These simple movements require us to refine our synergy of posture, breath, relaxation, and timing; vitalizing and integrating the entire body through coordinated action.
 Fundamental movements that mimic our development as babies and infants also bring mobility and weight-bearing to the wrists, hips, and ankles, strengthening the parts of our skeleton most prone to risk fracture as we age.